-A faculty member may submit a formal complaint to be filed for further action to the Office of the Dean of

-Students.
-It will be up to the discretion of the Student Conduct Officer to determine whether additional sanctions apply.
+A faculty member may submit a formal complaint to be filed for further action to the Office of the Dean of Students.
+It will be up to the discretion of the Dean of Students to determine whether additional sanctions apply.
 The faculty must submit in writing a complaint against a student within five business days after the alleged allegation has been documented.
-The Office of the Dean of Students shall notify the student in writing of the charges, within five business days, that a complaint for (academic dishonesty) violation of Student Code of Conduct is pending.
-The Student Conduct Officer shall hold a student disciplinary conference if warranted, and make a decision based on the preponderance of the evidence.
+The Office of the Dean of Students shall notify the student in writing of the charges, within five business days, that a complaint of (academic dishonesty) violation of Student Code of Conduct is pending.
+The Dean of Students shall hold a student disciplinary conference if warranted, and make a decision based on the preponderance of the evidence.
 Students who wish to appeal the outcome of a discipline conference should follow the Appeals Process outlined in this handbook section.